GCC Middle and Back End API Reference

 static void match_pattern (state *s, md_rtx_info *info, rtx pattern, acceptance_type acceptance)

-static void write_header (void)
+static void write_header (FILE *f, const char *header_filename)

-static const charparameter_type_string (parameter::type_enum type)
+static const char * parameter_type_string (parameter::type_enum type)

 static bool single_statement_p (const acceptance_type &acceptance)

-static const charget_failure_return (routine_type type)
+static const char * get_failure_return (routine_type type)

 static bool terminal_pattern_p (decision *d, unsigned int *base_out, unsigned int *count_out)